timonus/TJImageCache/Readme.md

 # TJImageCache
 *Yet another Objective-C image cache.*

-This is a reimagined version of the image cache I used for NGadget and have used in other apps including [Wootie](http://j.mp/wootie) and [Avery](http://itunes.apple.com/us/app/avery/id442157573?mt=8).
+This is the image cahce I use for [Wootie](http://j.mp/wootie), [Avery](http://itunes.apple.com/us/app/avery/id442157573?mt=8), and other side projects of mine.
 It's designed for ease-of-use and performance.
+It uses ARC and should be backwards compatible back to iOS 4, though I haven't tested that and it is definitely backwards compatible with iOS 5.

 ## Fetching an Image